Minutes After Being Set Free, A Drug Dealer Allegedly Carjacked A Woman In The Prison Parking Lot

 The 36-year-old man had just served time at the Hempfield state prison near Lancaster, Pennsylvania, for a drug conviction when he earned his release.
 It did not last very long, TriLive.com reported.

-Police say Williams attacked a 65-year-old woman in the prison parking lot, stealing her sport utility vehicle and making off with her 1-year-old grandson in the back seat.
+Police say Williams attacked a 65-year-old woman in the prison parking lot, stealing her sport utility vehicle, and making off with her 1-year-old grandson in the back seat.
 Williams only made it about 15 minutes before he crashed into a tree and tried to steal another car before ultimately fleeing the vehicle into a wooded area.
 As Cleveland 19 reported, police officers with a canine team were able to flush the suspect out of his hiding spot, and he was arrested again.

 Williams had been convicted of selling drugs in 2016 but was paroled after several months.
 He was sent back to the state prison in March 2017 for failing to pay overdue costs and fees, the report noted.

 Police are trying to learn why Williams may have taken the car, and noted that he had no prior relationship to the victim.
-Both the woman and her grandson were taken to the hospital for evaluation, but neither were found to have suffered any serious injuries.
+Both the woman and her grandson were taken to the hospital for evaluation, but neither was found to have suffered any serious injuries.

 The strange case made national headlines, with many sharing the story of Williams’ short release on social media.
 Some wondered if he was aiming to go back to jail given the almost immediate nature of his alleged offenses, while others speculated that he may have simply needed a ride.